A local orientational order parameter for systems of interacting particles: Quantifying local orientational order

 \subsection{Extracopularity coefficient}

-Extracopularity can be measured as the amount of information that is saved by enumerating bond angles rather than bond pairs.
-Below, we define such a measure of extracopularity and examine some of its properties.
+Extracopularity can be quantified as the amount of information one saves by expressing the geometry of a particle neighborhood through bond angles rather than bond pairs.
+We now define such a quantifier of extracopularity and examine some of its properties.